yx79/poscoin/README.md

 Ubuntu 11.10 warning

 Ubuntu 11.10 has a package called 'qt-at-spi' installed by default.
-At the time of writing, having that package installed causes eightcoin-qt to crash intermittently.
+At the time of writing, having that package installed causes eighthcoin-qt to crash intermittently.
 The issue has been reported as launchpad bug 857790, but isn't yet fixed.

 Until the bug is fixed, you can remove the qt-at-spi package to work around the problem, though this will presumably disable screen reader functionality for Qt apps: